davidaparicio/go-course-beginner/day3.md

 │       └── main.go
 ...
 ```
-* command-line argument: username
-* check on each social network sequentially
+* check validity and availability on each social network sequentially
 * user experience?

 ---